-Benefits Performance Standard Performance Indicator Monitoring & Evaluation Release and/or transfer exams for pathogens and parasites.
+Benefits Performance Standard Performance Indicator Monitoring & Evaluation A fish health database will be maintained to identify trends in fish health and disease and implement fish health management plans based on findings.
+Release and/or transfer exams for pathogens and parasites.
 1 to 6 weeks prior to transfer or release, fish are examined in accordance with the Co- managers Fish Health Policy Inspection of adult broodstock for pathogens and parasites.
-At spawning, adult broodstock in lots of 60 fish are to be examined for pathogens Inspection of off-station fish/eggs prior to transfer to hatchery for pathogens and parasites.
-Controls of specific fish pathogens through eggs/fish movements are conducted in accordance to Co-managers Fish Health Disease Policy (WDFW and NWIFC 1998)
+See WDFW Washougal Coho HGMP Inspection of off-station fish/eggs prior to transfer to hatchery for pathogens and parasites.
+See Washougal Coho HGMP